 L-citrulline is a type of nonessential amino acid that's made in the gut from two other amino acids, arginine and glutamine.

 L-citrulline benefits the body by boosting nitric oxide production, per a July 2018 review in Nutrients.
-Nitric oxide is a type of gas that helps regulate blood flow, which has protective effects on things like blood pressure and breathing.
+Nitric oxide is a substance that helps regulate blood flow, which has protective effects on things like blood pressure and breathing.
 That's why nitric oxide may help prevent and treat both heart and lung disorders, per a June 2004 study in the American Heart Association's journal Circulation.

 Video of the Day